 CoCs are strongly encouraged to use HMIS to generate PIT count data for projects with 100 percent of their beds participating in HMIS.
 Before submitting data, CoCs should verify with project staff that HMIS data are complete and correct for the night of the PIT count and that exit dates have been entered for all persons who exited the project on or before the date of the PIT count.
-PIT count data that may not be derived from HMIS alone includes: gender, chronically homeless status, substance use disorder, serious mental illness, and domestic violence.
+PIT count data that may need to be derived from HMIS, rather than reported directly from a data field include: gender, chronically homeless status, substance use disorder, serious mental illness, and domestic violence.
 Please see the Sheltered PIT Count and HMIS Data Element Crosswalk for more information.